qtlHD/qtlHD/doc/input/mapping_inputs.md

 Note: The qtlHD project is the single authority for the file standard. qtlHD acts as a reference implementation.

-Each file is described individually in
+Each section (or file) is described individually in

-* Symbol file        - symbols used to describe (observed) genotypes, markers, founders, individuals and phenotypes
+* Symbol             - symbols used to describe (observed) genotypes, markers, founders, individuals and phenotypes
-* Founder file       - Founder and cross layout
+* Founder            - Founder and cross layout
-* Genotype file      - marker x individual genotypes
+* Genotype           - marker x individual genotypes
-* Marker map file    - marker (sex) chromosome positions
+* Marker map         - marker (sex) chromosome positions
-* Phenotype file     - individual x phenotypes (covariates are included as phenotypes)
+* Phenotype          - individual x phenotypes (covariates are included as phenotypes)
-* Manifest file      - optional
+* Manifest           - optional

 Additional files will match one of these formats.
 For example, we may need a "Phenotype covariate" file, containing covariates that describe